High Water Consumption Analysis

 Your next WQA will be determined using your water consumption for following time periods (please refer to your billing statement to find what cycle you are in.
 You can find the cycle number in the top right corner of your bill):

-Completed forms must be received no later than 90 days after the end of the billing period in dispute (May 30).
-Disputed audits may be evaluated based on supporting documentation and verified information and a decision mailed to the customer.
+The on-line form must be submitted no later than 90 days after the end of the billing period in dispute (May 30).
+Disputed audits may be evaluated based on supporting documentation and verified information and a decision e-mailed to the customer.
 Appeals may ONLY be submitted between June 1 and August 31.

 Leaks: Actual receipts are required for all leak claims.
 Requests submitted without receipts will be denied.